-In 1933, a poor Italian-American girl led a dramatic strike that lifted thousands of New Haven garment workers out of poverty.
+In 1933, a poor Italian-American teenager led the dramatic New Haven garment workers strike that lifted thousands of women into the middle class.

 On a cold day in April, Jennie slid down the clothing chute from the second-floor cutting room of the huge Lesnow Brothers shirt factory to rally the stitchers on the first floor to strike.

 The month-long Lesnow Brothers strike that followed climaxed a series of successful job actions during 1933.

 The wave of strikes resulted from cooperation between two labor unions, the International Ladies Garment Workers Union and the Amalgamated Clothing Workers of America.
 From 1933 on, the unions’ two New Haven locals were central to their members’ political and social lives until the garment industry’s demise in the early 1990s.

 New Haven by 1933 had a long and storied labor history.
 In 1884, women shoemakers struck the L. Candee Rubber Boot Company.
 In 1886, strikes engulfed the city at 29 businesses.
 That year, The New York Times reported, “This town has picked up the reputation lately of having more strikes than an (sic) other city of its size in the country.”

 New York City was the center of the garment industry, but in the 1920s so-called “runaways” moved to Connecticut, New Jersey and Pennsylvania so they could pay workers less.
 New Haven attracted clothing manufacturers because of its cheap factory space.
 The city also had a large pool of poor African Americans and Polish and Italian immigrants.
 Employers could get away with paying low wages because hardware and weapons makers had floundered after World War I.